BOWLING RULES AND REGULATIONS OF THE CLUB

 3.2 The methodology for a) and b) above is as follows:

-3.2.2 In the event that the Club member finds that upon enquiry at the Leisure Centre reception that there is an unbooked rink, the Club member must book that rink and if she/he prefers to play on a rink reserved for a league game, then this requirement will be accommodated by the League Chairperson, who will arrange for the league game to be switched to the rink booked by the Club member for the National competition.
+3.2.2 In the event that the Club member finds that upon enquiry at the Leisure Centre reception that there is an unbooked rink, the Club member must book that rink and if she/he prefers to play on a rink reserved for a league game, then this requirement will be accommodated by the League Administrator, who will arrange for the league game to be switched to the rink booked by the Club member for the National competition.
+The same consideration may be extended to members playing in Club or National competitions when played at the same time as the Monday Evening Club Night.

 3.2.4 The Club member should make a choice from the provisional reservations within three days and confirm the actual booking, cancel the other reservation and pay the appropriate rink fee all at the same time for a confirmed booking to be registered on the computerised system.